kgnzt/polyseerio-ruby/README.md

 ## Usage

-The SDK allows for direct platform interactions as well as the use of a configurable agent that allows for immediate integration.
+The SDK provides an agent that allows for immediate integration as well as direct platform interactions.

-Example: (Quick start agent)
+Example: (Quick start)

     include 'polyseerio'